 - Sucking on flavored frozen desserts, such as ice pops

 - Using a humidifier

-Remedies for Strep Throat
+Remedies and Treatment for Strep Throat

 The usual sore throat remedies are insufficient for strep throat treatment or soreness caused by bacteria.
 If your FastMed provider determines that your sore throat is caused by strep or other bacteria, you most likely will be prescribed antibiotics.
 Make sure you continue the full course of antibiotics, even if you feel better after a few days.
 This will prevent the bacteria from returning, as well as the development of drug-resistant bacteria—a growing worldwide problem.

 When to Seek Medical Help for a Sore or Strep Throat

 In general, if your sore throat lasts longer than one to two days, or is accompanied by other symptoms, such as joint pain, difficult breathing, abdominal pain, rash, or fever, you should seek medical care at your nearest FastMed location.

 FastMed Urgent Care prides itself on fast, efficient, and cost-effective care for sore throats from many causes.
 Our team of highly qualified medical professionals, located at all FastMed clinics, is ready to serve you.
 We can evaluate your sore throat and other symptoms, and tailor treatment specific to your condition, or even provide medications on site, when available.